Different Types of Police Brutality

 Injury due to neglect during detention before the trial may be the basis for an individual to file a claim against the agency that operated the detention facility.

-If you or a loved one suffered an injury at the hands of local, county, state or federal law enforcement and you believe the injury was due excessive force, neglect or abuse of authority, contact a police brutality attorney at our office as soon as possible.
+If you or a loved one suffered an injury at the hands of local, county, state or federal law enforcement and you believe the injury was due excessive force, neglect or abuse of authority, contact the police brutality attorneys from Action Legal Group as soon as possible.